 What Made You Loyal to This Team?: I grew up in the Bay Area during the Bill Walsh era when almost everyone was a 49er Faithful.
 Through the years the team struggled and many people lost faith in the franchise, but not my family.
 I am loyal to the Niners because my family is- football is what we do together, our common ground.
 No matter what happens or how far apart we are, every Sunday from September to January we are decked out in our 49ers gear (even the dogs) and ready for the game.
 The quality time we spend together at the games, watching on T.V. or just “talking shop” has created invaluable memories of which I will always credit the 49ers.

-What makes sports and specifically teams so special is really just the camaraderie- you feel like you are a part of something.
-When you see a total stranger wearing your team’s clothing, you are inclined to give them a high five, compliment their shirt, or simply say, “Go team!”
+What makes sports and specifically team so special is really just the camaraderie- you feel like you are a part of something.
+When you see a total stranger wearing your team’s clothing, you are inclined to give them a high five, compliment their shirt, or simply say, “Go, team!”

 What can Business Owners Learn from Sports Franchises about Building Brand Loyalty?: I think business owners can learn consumer brand loyalty from sports teams by having a clear message/goal, one people can believe in and subscribe to.
 If you make your customers feel like they are a part of that goal, you easily build a community.